juliangarcia1/pytest_learning/README.md

   + SetUp

     The SetUp part of the test is going to be contained in the fixture decorator.
-All the code contained there is going to be executed at the beginning of the scope.
+All the code contained there is going to be executed at the beginning of the declared scope.
   + TearDown

-    the TearDown part of the test is going to be declare inside the same fixture, the only that we are going to use as delimiter or indicator is the yield reserved word or register a function using the request.addfinalizer function.
+    The TearDown part of the test is going to be declare inside the same fixture, the only that we are going to use as delimiter or indicator is the yield reserved word or register a function using the request.addfinalizer function.